 REACH YOUR TARGETS USING MARKETING CAMPAIGNS

-Marketing campaigns have the ability to increase your reach into the marketplace by using multiple touchpoints.
+Marketing campaigns increase your reach into the marketplace by using multiple touchpoints.

-For many professional service firms, a business developer is the first touchpoint to the market, going to local networking events and conferences and initial sales calls.
+At many professional service firms, a business developer could be the first touchpoint to your market — attending local networking events and conferences and going on the initial sales calls.
 While they can call on your prospects and clients, they are limited by what they can do in a day.
 This is where your marketing campaigns can make a difference.

 The key word is “series” since it takes multiple touchpoints for your prospects to recognize your brand, your message and respond to your call-to-action.